zoltrain/www/source/blog/2014-05-29-vagrant-cloud-end-of-beta.html.markdown

 the account hosting them to a paid plan.
 You will be billed based on the number of private collaborators your currently have.

+Until then, you'll be on the Pro plan, giving you access to all of those features.

 If you do not upgrade before July 15th, you'll simply be downgraded to the free plan.
 If you have private boxes, you'll lose access to them, though they will remain visible and attached to your account.